iron-io/docs/mq/reference/environment/index.md

 ## Queue Attributes

-Queues have their own list of attributes.
+Queues have their own set of attributes.
-To get all information attributes for the queue make [Info API call](/mq/reference/api/#get_info_about_a_message_queue).
+To get the information about a queue, use the [Info API call](/mq/reference/api/#get_info_about_a_message_queue).
-The full list of available attributes:
+ The following is a list of all the queue attributes:

 #### Common Attributes
 <table class="reference">